vmhl87/path-tracing/template.md

 ![rendered image](final-render.png)

-Rendered in TIME on CPU
+Rendered (singlethreaded) in TIME on CPU